 Once amalgamation is at hand, we can iterate it transfinitely to create Banach lattices of universal disposition for separable lattices, that in turn are examples of 1-separably $\mathcal{BL}$-injective Banach lattices.
 Universal disposition has a similar definition as separable injectivity, but $g$ and $\hat{g}$ are isometric lattice embeddings.
 The number 1, on the other hand, means that we can make $\|\hat{g}\| = \|g\|$.
-A peculiar phenomenon here is that we can perform these constructions within the world of $L_1$ lattices only, and this will yield that $L_1([0,1]^\mathfrak{c})$ and variants of it are 1-separably injective, cf.~Theorem~\ref{L1typekappa}.
+A peculiar phenomenon here is that we can perform these constructions within the world of $L_1$ lattices only, and this will yield that $L_1([0,1]^\kappa)$ is 1-separably injective for uncountable $\kappa$, cf.~Theorem~\ref{L1typekappa}.
 Further properties of this kind of Banach lattices are investigated in Section~\ref{s:properties} and in particular we show that every separably injective Banach lattice contains $L_1[0,1]$ and every 1-separably injective Banach lattice contains $L_1([0,1]^{\aleph_1})$.

 Finally, Section~\ref{s:sepinyBLnonsep} is devoted to the proof that all separably $\mathcal{BL}$-injective Banach lattices must be nonseparable.
 This may be compared to Sobczyk and Zippin theorems, that state that $c_0$ is a separable separably injective Banach space, and it is in fact the only one, up to isomorphism \cite{Zippin}.
 Here, it is not $c_0$ but $L_1[0,1]$ that could look like a reasonable candidate, and the first step will be to remove it from the list of suspects.
-The second step will be a careful analysis of the ideals in the Banach lattice of $L_1[0,1]$-valued continuous functions on the Cantor set $C(\Delta,L_1[0,1])$, which, as proved by Leung, Li, Oikhberg and Tursi \cite{LLOT}, contains lattice isomorphic copies of all separable Banach lattices.
+The second step will be a careful analysis of the ideals in the Banach lattice of $L_1[0,1]$-valued continuous functions on the Cantor set, $C(\Delta,L_1[0,1])$, which, as proved by Leung, Li, Oikhberg and Tursi \cite{LLOT}, contains lattice isometric copies of all separable Banach lattices.